PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_06_CrispDM.md

 Good luck!

 ## 1) Feedback on dashboard
-Now, your mentor should gather your group and get you a nice screen.
-Then in alphabetical order you will present your dashboard by means of a walkthrough.
+Now, your mentor should gather your group and find your group a nice screen.
+Then in alphabetical order you will present your dashboard by means of a walkthrough presentation.
 Your peers and mentors will provide you with questions and feedback.
 Make sure to keep your file for taking notes at the ready and record all important feedback you need to act on!
-If you get any action points from your mentor or peers, you should try to incorperate it into your final dashboard before **(coming) Thursday of week 7 at 17:00!**
+If you get any action points from your mentor in your learning log or your peers using the questionnaire, you should try to incorperate it into your final dashboard before **(coming) Thursday of week 7 at 17:00!**.

 ### How to present?
-You will start the walkthrough by going through the entire dashboard starting at the introduction and ending at the conclusion; where the conclusion and references will be of specific interest as these are receiving feedback for the first time.
+You will start the walkthrough presentation by going through the entire dashboard starting at the introduction and ending at the conclusion; How you tell the rest of you data-driven story is up to you!
+The conclusion and references will be of specific interest as these are receiving feedback for the first time.

 Your mentor will provide each of you with a QR code which your peers can scan.
 The link takes them to a questionnaire which they can fill in to provide you with feedback.
-The questions corresponds to the assessment form so it can give you a relieable estimate of the quality of your dashboard presentation and which improvement points still remain!
-The result of all the feedback is delivered to you in the form of a fancy data report!
+The questions corresponds to the assessment form for the ILO so it can give you a relieable estimate of the quality of your dashboard presentation and which improvement points still remain!
+The result of all the feedback is delivered to you after lunch in the form of a fancy data report (see example below)!

 <figure>
     <img src=".\assets\DS report example.jpg" />
-    <figcaption>SDG Indicators by Goal (Source: Our World In Data)</figcaption>
+    <figcaption>An example of how the questionnaire results look like for a single ILO criteria</figcaption>
 </figure>
 <br>

 ### How to provide feedback?
 Scan the QR-code of the student who is presenting and fill in the questionnaire to provide them with feedback!
-Don't hesitate to ask questions in person after or during th presentation.
+Don't hesitate to ask questions in person after or during the presentation.

 ## 2) Iterating using the CRISP-DM
 The CRoss Industry Standard Process for Data Mining (CRISP-DM) is a process model with six phases that naturally describes the data science life cycle.
 It’s like a set of guardrails to help you plan, organize, and implement your data science (or machine learning) project.

 1. Business understanding – What does the business need?